Managing mental health in the workplace – 12 top tips that will help employers

 3. Ensure that you your sickness policies and absent reporting rules are up to date (and reviewed frequently) and your staff know about and understand them.

-4. Monitor all sickness absences carefully and do not ignore any signs that an employee might be struggling with their mental health (for example complaints about stress related to their workload or issues at home).
+4. Monitor all sickness absences carefully and do not ignore any signs that an employee might be struggling with their mental condition (for example complaints about stress related to their workload or issues at home).

 5. Encourage confidential conversations with staff if you feel there may be a mental health issue (if in doubt just ask them how they are).